 Key Terms

 The statistics can be alarming.
 Research shows medical school graduates in the US carry between $200,000 and $300,000 of debt, on average.
-With lower credit scores and too much money to pay off, this can be crippling, financially.
+With lower credit ratings and too much money to pay off, this can be crippling, financially.

 Thankfully, there is an answer.
 Physician mortgage programs provide new medical graduates and those in healthcare who have been practicing for up to a decade with positive financial opportunities.
 A TD Bank medical professional mortgage can allow you to get ahead faster.
 With no down payment required for certain loans, you can invest in your future.
-As long as the home you’re buying represents your primary residence, TD may finance it.
-Here’s a bit more about who qualifies and what the loan entails.
+As long as the home you’re purchasing represents your primary residence, TD may finance it.
+Here’s a bit more about who qualifies and what the loan involves.

 Get Quotes for Your Physician Loan